Why is it important?

 Human Rights Due Diligence

-We conduct Human Rights Due Diligence (HRDD) every 3 years to identify measures to prevent and mitigate human rights risks and impacts.
-This covers the operations of the company and controlled entities, including new business relationships such as joint ventures and mergers and acquisitions, as well as all stakeholders in the value chain, including employees, suppliers, customers, local communities, while also considering the rights of vulnerable groups, such as women, children, Indigenous people, migrant workers, third-party employees, people with disabilities, pregnant women, elderly people and LGBTQI+ groups.
-These activities are developed in accordance with the United Nations Guiding Principles on Business and Human Rights (UNGP), which include announcing Human Rights Policy Commitment, Risk and Impact Assessment, Integration and Internal management, Monitoring and reporting, and Remediation.
+We conduct a comprehensive Human Rights Due Diligence (HRDD) assessment every 3 years to identify measures for preventing and mitigating human rights risks and impacts.
+This process encompasses the operations of the company and its controlled entities, including new business relationships such as joint ventures and mergers and acquisitions (M&A).
+It also covers all stakeholders across our value chain, including employees, suppliers, customers, and local communities.
+Furthermore, we place particular emphasis on safeguarding the rights of vulnerable groups, including women, children, indigenous peoples, migrant workers, third-party labour, people with disabilities, pregnant women, the elderly, and LGBTQI+ groups.

 Human Rights Due Diligence